jolie-projects/jolie-benchmark/README.md

 As Jolie supports several protocols and networking mediums, benchmarks written for *JolieBenchmark* are not restricted to services implemented in Jolie.

+**Remark:** The *JolieBenchmark* tool was developed alongside my master's thesis on implementing an event-driven version of the *Jolie* interpreter.
+In the thesis, an earlier version of the tool is presented.
+Since the thesis, additional work has been put into streamlining the development of benchmarks, better configuration options and updated the graphing tool to produce easier-to-read graphs.

+In this repository, you are able to find the most current version of *JolieBenchmark* along with a comprehensive user's guide, complete with examples and configuration options.

 ## System requirements
 The following libraries are required:
 * [Jolie](https://github.com/jolie/jolie)